apollographql/apollo-client/.api-reports/api-report-react.md

 // src/react/hooks/useBackgroundQuery.ts:30:3 - (ae-forgotten-export) The symbol "FetchMoreFunction" needs to be exported by the entry point index.d.ts
 // src/react/hooks/useBackgroundQuery.ts:31:3 - (ae-forgotten-export) The symbol "RefetchFunction" needs to be exported by the entry point index.d.ts
 // src/react/hooks/useLoadableQuery.ts:50:5 - (ae-forgotten-export) The symbol "ResetFunction" needs to be exported by the entry point index.d.ts
+// src/react/query-preloader/createQueryPreloader.ts:32:7 - (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "NetworkStatus"
+// src/react/query-preloader/createQueryPreloader.ts:44:5 - (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "NetworkStatus"
+// src/react/query-preloader/createQueryPreloader.ts:76:1 - (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "NetworkStatus"
+// src/react/query-preloader/createQueryPreloader.ts:84:5 - (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "FetchPolicy"

 // (No @packageDocumentation comment for this package)